dartmouth-dltg/container_management_labels/README.md

 The plugin adds a new option to the Bulk Operations menu in the Manage Top Containers view.
 The new menu option allows a user to print labesl directly from the browser.
 The user can select which fields to add to the label, what barcode type to use if any of the selected fields are barcode fields and what label type to print.

+It supports two label sizes on install:

+    Dymo 30256 (59mm x 102mm, portrait, thermal roll)
+    Avery 5163 (2in x 5in, letter, portrait)

-Some additional work will be required to add additional label types (see general note below for included types).
+Some local customization will be required to add additional label types and orientations.
+Additional css customizations may be necessary for local browser and printer combinations.

 The plugin also adds an indicator search option to the Manage Top Containers view.
-The indicator search supports searching on a space spearted list of indicators OR a *numerical* range - [1 TO 10]
+The indicator search supports searching on a space spearted list of indicators OR a *numerical* range like [1 TO 10]

 ## Installing